-The annual report covers the period from 1 January 2019 up to and including 31 December 2019.
+The annual report covers the period from 1 January 2020 up to and including 31 December 2020.
 NWB Bank's base currency is the euro and it therefore reports in euros.
-Its core activities are lending to or quaranteed by the Dutch public sector and funding in the national and international capital markets.
+Its core activities are lending to or guaranteed by the Dutch public sector and funding in the national and international capital markets.
 The reporting in the annual report and the GRI table, as well as in publications on the website, is aligned with the scope of those activities.

 NWB Bank has no subsidiaries.
 In 2006, NWB Bank, in close collaboration with its shareholders and in consultation with the Dutch Association of Regional Water Authorities, founded Stichting NWB Fonds.
-NWB Fonds (http://www. nwbfonds.nl) is an independent foundation to which initial capital is provided (see also supply chain responsibility).
+NWB Fonds is an independent foundation to which initial capital is provided (see also supply chain responsibility).
+End 2020 The Water innovation fund was established.